11 Types of Toilets to Fit Your Bathroom & Look Amazing

 These are sleek pieces that are easy to install and easy to clean.
 They work more or less like two-piece flushes.
 They have the same flushing system and use the same amount of water.

 They are a bit more expensive but in their defense, they are more durable.
 They are great for smaller restrooms and are placed closer to the ground because they take up less space.

 Square toilets are a good example of one-piece toilets.
 They supposedly have a bigger bowl but they can be a bit uncomfortable because oval-shaped toilets are the best in terms of human-oriented design.

 It is also a bit tough to procure replacement parts for square toilets.
 However, many customers seem to prefer these for their look and feel.
 They are uncommon but work well when used with the theme of unusual designs.

-These are the most popular models in the United States.
+These are the most popular models in the United States and use the typical types of toilet flanges so installation is simple and the parts are readily available.
 The tank and bowl are separately made and attached at the time of installation.
 Their weight and size makes it a bit difficult to install them but cleaning them is quite easy even if tougher than one-piece toilets.

 They are taller and the seat is higher than one-piece toilets which makes them a preferred choice among adults, even though they place you in a less effective posture for using the toilet.

 They have been around for a long time which makes them cheaper than the other designer models.
 It goes without saying that the replacement parts are easily available which is hardly ever the case with one-piece toilets.
 Most homes and businesses have these toilets as well as the classic types of septic systems.